 In the paw touch video, I let Summer practice her paw whack, a favorite behavior, on several objects, including a little basket lying upside down.
 Then I turn the basket over.
 Summer, who learned to fetch in 17 shaping sessions using that same little basket, is helpless in the face of that history.
 She fetches the basket proudly and prances around with it.
 Her discrimination is so fine that she reacts differently to the same small object depending on whether it is right side up or upside down.

 The Missed Cue: Generalization

-In the generalization video, Zani is doing the “go around” behavior I described above.
+The generalization video shows Zani going around some objects.
 I flummox her by substituting a short plastic box for the pole lamp we had been using.
 She interacts with the box with a variety of behaviors, then checks back with me for further instruction.
-I then substitute a fire extinguisher instead, which is a vertical object like the pole lamp.
+I then substitute a fire extinguisher, which is a vertical object like the pole lamp.
 This time she figures it out.
 (Nowadays I would have handled that a little differently.
 Stay tuned for the next blog entry for more about that.)

-By the way, I know that there are times when dogs understand what we are asking and make a different decision.
+By the way, I know there are times when dogs understand our cues and do something else.
 But I believe that happens a lot less frequently than many trainers think.
 And when it does happen: that’s just a different training challenge.

 I would love to hear from you readers about times your dogs surprised you by not understanding a cue.
 I hope to get some replies down below.
 Also if you have a video that would be great.
 Submit it on YouTube as a response to one of mine.
 (Send me an email if you don’t know how to do this.)
 Wouldn’t it be educational to have a whole string of these?